Yuan Shao: Family background

 Yuan Shao was born in Ruyang County (汝陽縣), Runan Commandery, which is in present-day Shangshui County, Henan.
 His family had for over four generations been a prominent force in the Han civil service, having produced numerous members in high positions since the first century CE.
 Descended from Yuan An, who served during the reign of Emperor Zhang, Yuan Shao's exact parentage was the source of some controversy, being one of the primary points of contention between himself and his half-brother, or cousin, Yuan Shu.
 Yuan Shao was a son of Yuan Feng (袁逢) and the eldest sibling, supposedly to the ire of Yuan Shu.
-Both Yuan Shao and Yuan Shu are recognised as great-grandsons of Yuan An, as recorded in Wang Shen's Book of Wei (魏書).
+Both Yuan Shao and Yuan Shu are recognised as great-grandsons of Yuan An, as recorded in Wang Chen's Book of Wei (魏書).

 Yuan Shao's mother was originally a servant of Yuan Feng.
 Since Yuan Feng lacked male heirs, the birth of Yuan Shao elevated his mother to the status of a concubine.
 The Records of the Three Kingdoms contend that Yuan Shao was in fact an older cousin of Yuan Shu, and was adopted by the elder brother of Yuan Feng, Yuan Cheng (袁成), who also lacked male heirs.
 The act of adopting Yuan Shao would have infuriated Yuan Shu, because his own mother, a concubine of Yuan Feng, held a higher status than that of Yuan Shao's mother; however, by Yuan Cheng's adoption of Yuan Shao, Yuan Shu was no longer the highest ranked male of his generation of the Yuan family.
 Yuan Shao enjoyed more privileges than Yuan Shu, despite the latter being a blood-related member of the clan.

 When Yuan Shao and Yuan Shu became involved in disputes later, Yuan Shu used Yuan Shao's mother as an excuse to claim that he was not a "true son" of the Yuan family.
 When compared to Yuan Shu, Yuan Shao had a more serious appearance and respected men of talent regardless of their background; as such, he was welcomed by many since his childhood, including Cao Cao and Zhang Miao.